clemenko/longhorn_encrypt/README.md

 EOF
 ```

 Now we can get the port number.
-Notice the number that is over 32000.
+Notice the number at the end that is over 32000.
+That is the port we need to connect with.

 ```bash
 $ kubectl get svc -n longhorn-system  | grep longhorn-np longhorn-np                   NodePort    10.43.45.192    <none>        80:32459/TCP   35s
 ```

+In my case I will navigate to http://longhorn.rfed.io:32459.

 ![longhorn](img/dashboard.jpg)